 Strategies to help you achieve your goals!

-I’ve used the strategies below to help keep me motivated during my fitness journey, and I think you’ll find at least one that will help you with your goal too!
+I’ve used the strategies below to staying motivated during my fitness journey.
+I think you’ll find at least one that will help you with your goal too!
 Here are the valuable lessons I’ve learned getting started and keeping going with a goal.

 I hadn’t worked out for a while and I was feeling lazy.
 The problem was; I’d stopped my routine and had lost all motivation.
 I’d fallen into a routine that was comfortable; I quite liked being in with my family every night, hanging out in front of the TV and not having to get up early for gym classes.
 At the same time, I felt guilty for not doing anything to stay health but it felt like a big task to try to fit workouts into my schedule again.
 I didn’t really want to get out there in the cold or get up stupidly early for a class and I couldn’t really face it.

 I knew I needed to get creative, dig deep and just get on with it before I regretted my decision to not take action forever!
-Try out the following tactics that I used to get motivated:
+Try out the following tactics that I used for staying motivated:

-Accountability – I committed to a personal trainer friend before Christmas that I’d follow a schedule and although I’d stopped, I recalled my commitment and this really helped.
+I committed to a personal trainer friend that I would follow a schedule and although I’d stopped, I recalled my commitment and this really helped.
 If you want to start an organising project tell someone, tell everyone, what you intend to do and by when.
 If you feel ok with it (you may be not be entirely comfortable) make a public declaration on social media or contact someone you know will hold you to your commitment.

 Read a book, find images or quotes that make you feel positive about your process or watch a film or TV show like Marie Kondo’s Tidying Up series to see what’s possible.

-Create a plan – with target dates or deadlines – I decided I want to exercise 2-3 times per week but keep my weekends free.
+A plan with target dates or deadlines is great for staying motivated – I decided I want to exercise 2-3 times per week but keep my weekends free.
 I plan ahead each week and put the time in my diary so I know when and what time I’ll be exercising.
 You could create a plan outlining the actions you need to take, decide what date you want to be finished and block out time in your diary for the activities (preparation, decluttering session(s), charity shop runs etc) you need to carry out to complete on time.

 You don’t have to do this alone in-fact you’ll be so much more successful if you visualise your success and draw on others to support you.
-If you need expert advice or practical support, I’m here!
-Call me on 07970 989955.
+If you need expert advice or practical support, I’m here for you!

 Would you like help getting organised?